chrisjshull/colibri/ReadMe.markdown

 #### License
 0. Mirroring  statistics or any author/project information of this repository is not allowed.
 1. None of these following clauses apply to the Author or any other entities/persons endorsed and choosen by the Author.
+3. Actual choosen entities: github.com, googlecode.com, apple.com, any others are under copyright infringement.

 ###### source code:
 1. New BSD License/Modified BSD License
+2. e.g You can do whatever you want

 ###### build binary:
-1. You cannot redistribute and claim colibri builds.
+1. You cannot redistribute and claim colibri assemblies/builds.
-2. You cannot host colibri builds for public downloads.
+2. You cannot host colibri assemblies/builds for public downloads.
-3. Hosting colibri build downloads is granted for private usage only.
+3. Hosting colibri assemblies/builds downloads is granted for private usage only.

 #### Menu Color Keys